IntegratedSilver/Working-Nostalgist.js-test/README.md

 if you find how to change cores, cool! let me know.

 THERE IS CONTROLLER SUPPORT - it should work for all controllers, i used a ps5 controller through USB connection for testing
+EDIT: i didnt realize keyboard controls got messed up, sorry! i'll try to add a legend  saying what keys are what!

 if you find ways to improve this, let me know!